Intercity (Deutsche Bahn)

-Intercity is the second-highest train classification in Germany, after the ICE.
-Intercity services are loco-hauled express train services, usually over long-distances.
-There are Intercity routes throughout Germany, and routes generally operate with a two-hour frequency, with multiple routes giving a more frequent service on core routes.
-Intercity services are operated by the DB Fernverkehr sector of Deutsche Bahn.
+Intercity, often shortened to IC ([iːˈtseː]), is the second-highest train classification in Germany, after the Intercity Express (ICE).
+Intercity services are locomotive-hauled express trains, usually over long-distances.
+There are Intercity routes throughout Germany and routes generally operate every other hour, with multiple routes giving a more frequent service on core routes.
+Intercity services are operated by the DB Fernverkehr division of Deutsche Bahn, Germany’s national railway.

-The Intercity name was introduced in Germany in 1971, replacing the old F-Zug category, and was the top category of train in Germany until the introduction of the ICEs in the early 1990s.
-With the proliferation of ICE services, the role of IC trains has diminished slightly, and they have taken on the character of many former InterRegio trains.
-Nonetheless, Intercity trains still offer a very high standard of speed and comfort – all services convey first class accommodation, and most include catering – usually a Bistro Cafe, but some services include a restaurant.
-A number of Intercity services serve destinations outside Germany; most of these are under the EuroCity classification.
+The Intercity name was introduced in Germany in 1971, replacing the F-Zug category, and was the top category of train in Germany until the introduction of the high-speed ICE services in the early 1990s.
+With the proliferation of ICE services, the role of IC trains has diminished slightly.
+Nonetheless, Intercity trains still offer a high standard of average speed and comfort; all routes offer first class coaches, and most include some sort of catering, though all buffet cars and restaurant cars were retired in 2023.
+Several IC services are composed of older coaches while being gradually replaced with newer Intercity 2 trainset rolling stock with some lines also being upgraded to ICE services and trainsets.

+A number of German Intercity services serve destinations outside Germany, usually to Austria, Switzerland and the Netherlands with some operating under the EuroCity brand.